St George's Academy: St George's: rebuilding, growth and specialist status

+The English block at St George's Academy's Sleaford site (opened 1994).

 On New Years Day 1991, St George's became grant-maintained; later that year, it announced plans to convert to a comprehensive school; the status was granted the following February.
 In 1992, it was awarded Technology School status, which was accompanied by a Government grant of £500,000 and a gift of £250,000 made by Reg Brealey; these contributed to the construction of a Science and Technology building, which opened in 1994.
 Sponsored by Brealey, St George's was one of the first schools designated a Technology College (a specialist school) in England in February 1994, a status renewed in 1997.
 More extensions followed: an English building in 1994, a library with art and physics classrooms in 1997–99, a sports hall in 2001, and a science building in 2005.
 In 2000, the Technology College status was renewed for the second time and the school received the Schools Curriculum and Sportsmark awards and was recognised as the 10th most improved specialist school in the country.
 After the abolition of grant-maintained status in 1998, St George's converted to a Foundation School.